technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ![](./media/image28.png)

-### Summary:This use case thought you , deploying a chat application for the
+### Summary:
-Retrieval Augmented Generation pattern running on Azure, using Azure AI Search for retrieval and Azure OpenAI and LangChain large language models (LLMs) to power ChatGPT-style and Q&A experiences
+This use case thought you , deploying a chat application for the Retrieval Augmented Generation pattern running on Azure, using Azure AI Search for retrieval and Azure OpenAI and LangChain large language models (LLMs) to power ChatGPT-style and Q&A experiences